SebazRizzo98/SebazRizzo98.github.io/_pages/cv.md

 Education
 ======
-Palmetto Ridge Highschool Senior (as of Feb 2026).
+-Palmetto Ridge Highschool Senior (as of Feb 2026).

-ITECH Duell Enrolled in CSIT Program, 270 Hours (as of Feb 2026)
+-ITECH Duell Enrolled in CSIT Program, 270 Hours (as of Feb 2026)

 Work experience